 1. Address the injustice and harm that have been caused by cuts to public funding and changes to the benefits system

-2. Ensure that the policy of ‘getting the right support, at the right time, in the right place, from the right person’ is made a reality
+2. Make the policy of ‘getting the right support, at the right time, in the right place, from the right person’ a reality

-3. Ensure that mental health services make the principle of ‘nothing about us without us’ a reality at all levels, through meaningful involvement in decisions about our own individual care and genuine co-production to develop services
+3. Pressure mental health services to make the principle of ‘nothing about us without us’ a reality at all levels, through meaningful involvement in decisions about our own individual care and genuine co-production to develop services

 4. Work together with people from socially deprived and marginalised communities to determine their support and develop alternatives